packit/research/what-in-production-database/README.md

 Here is how you can get a production database shell, please use it wisely!

-Find the name of the postgres pod on the production OpenShift namesapce:
+Find the name of the postgres pod on the production OpenShift namespace:

     $ oc get pods | grep postgres
     postgres-12-1-t4l5k                 1/1       Running     0          80d